 2 tablespoons sliced almonds

-1 1/2 to 2 tablespoons black truffle shavings (preferably Oregon Black Truffles)
+1 1/2 to 2 tablespoons white truffle shavings (preferably Oregon Black Truffles)

 1. Line a 6 cup loaf pan with plastic wrap, leaving 3-4 extra inches on all sides.
 Place in freezer.

 2. Place large mixing bowl and electric beaters in freezer for 15 minutes.
 Then remove from freezer and whip cream on medium speed until stiff peaks form.
 Cover and refrigerate.